ABOUT

 Using computer simulation and physical testing, the Suspension Subteam analyzes the behavior of shocks under different conditions.
 The vehicle suspension is responsible for maintaining tire traction and maneuverability, both over obstacles and over flat ground.

-The Cabin Subteam engineers the human-vehicle interface to provide an ergonomic, optimal experience for the driver.
+The Ergonomics Subteam engineers the human-vehicle interface to provide an ergonomic, optimal experience for the driver.
 Projects include steering wheel/rack placement, pedal placement, seat position, etc.

 BRAKES